-Chemistry places a strong emphasis on an understanding of the structures and properties of atoms and molecules, and on using this understanding to interpret and predict the behaviour of matter.
-Many of the concepts of physics and the methods of mathematics are basic to chemistry.
-Chemistry is, in turn, of fundamental importance to many other subjects including astrophysics, biological sciences, environmental science, materials science, and medical sciences.
-These and other aspects of the subject are reflected in the courses offered and the programs recommended by the department.
+Chemistry places a strong emphasis on an understanding of the structures and properties of atoms and molecules, and on using this understanding to predict and interpret the behaviour of matter.
+Many of the concepts of physics and the methods of mathematics are fundamental to chemistry.
+Chemistry is, in turn, of primary importance to many other subjects including astrophysics, geology, biological sciences, environmental science, materials science, pharmaceutical science and the medical sciences.
+These and other aspects of the subject are reflected in the courses and programs offered by the department.
 The different areas of chemistry that students will encounter in the course of their undergraduate studies are:

 - Analytical chemistry, which is concerned with providing qualitative and quantitative information about the chemical and structural composition of matter;